rzylius/ImeonModbusRtuTcpBridge/README.md

 * modbusRTU process is set to work on core1
 * all other processes are set to work on core0

-So when sketch is uploaded, in Arduino Tools I set "Arduino runs on Core0" and 'Events run on Core0"
+For this before sketch is uploaded, in Arduino Tools I set "Arduino runs on Core0" and 'Events run on Core0"

 ## Installation